Amalek: Modern academia

 Some commentators have discussed the ethics of the commandment to exterminate all the Amalekites, including children, and the presumption of collective punishment.
 It has also been described as genocidal, according to genocide scholars like Norman Naimark.

-Gili Kugler of the University of Haifa argues that the biblical tradition that commands Amalek’s extermination cannot be explained simply by the nation’s actions, since the Hebrew Bible often depicts Amalek in surprisingly neutral terms and does not give a clear justification for their unique fate.
-Instead, she suggests that the command to annihilate Amalek reflects political, theological, and psychological frameworks within Israelite society.
-In her view, the portrayal of Amalek developed as a "mythical enemy" used to negotiate Israel’s self-understanding: from a political standpoint, the Amalek tradition was employed in struggles over kingship, particularly in shaping the Saul and David narratives; from a theological standpoint, Amalek functioned as Israel’s rejected counterpart, a kin-people portrayed as the "rejected son" which ultimately reinforces Israel’s chosenness; and from a psychological standpoint, Amalek served as a scapegoat for the Israelites’ feelings of self-negation as well as their own existential fears of destruction.
-Kugler thus interprets the Amalek tradition as a projection of "metaphysical hatred", where hostility toward Amalek is rooted less in Amalek itself than in Israel’s attempt to define and preserve its identity.
+Gili Kugler of the University of Haifa argues that the biblical condemnation of Amalek is reflective of the Israelites' fears of national destruction or a recurring historical evil, thus providing an answer to the problem of evil.
+It also reflected the Israelites' attempts to consolidate their ethnic identity since Amalek was acknowledged to be related to Israel but nonetheless, represented the "unwelcome brother and the rejected son".
+Kugler also argued that the Israelites perceived Amalek to be a reflection of themselves, containing everything that they hated, which they sought to eradicate.
+The emphasis of Amalek's destruction in the Book of Samuel additionally highlighted the leadership qualities of Saul and David.

 According to Ada Taggar-Cohen of Doshisha University, ḥerem commands were not uncommon in the ancient Near East.
 These commands had a dual purpose: convey to an enemy that the aggressor's deity was on their side, and that the enemy deserved the deity's wrath as punishment for their "sins".
 They also allowed kings to pursue militarist policies without accepting moral responsibility.
 C. L. Crouch of Radboud University considers the ḥerem commands to be an exceptional component to Israelite and Judahite warfare.
 They were erratically applied, even in the early stages of national and ethnic identity formation, and were an extreme means to eradicate the threat of chaos, views shared by Assyrian rulers such as Esarhaddon and Assurbanipal.

 Paul Copan argues that the ḥerem commands were hyperbolic since the passages contain merisms such as "man and woman" and Near Easterners valued "bravado and exaggeration" when reporting warfare.
-Kluger believes this is an earnest attempt to absolve the Israelites, and their God, of moral responsibility.
+Kugler believes this is an earnest attempt to absolve the Israelites, and their God, of moral responsibility.
 Nonetheless, she argues Copan's interpretation still "normalizes mass violence" and "hostility towards targeted groups".
 However, scholars such as John H. Walton and Kenneth Kitchen also concluded that such language in the Hebrew Bible was hyperbolic, based on comparisons to the language of other literary cultures.